Nomi-CEu/Nomi-CEu/.github/ISSUE_TEMPLATE/bug_report.md

 Note: if you need general tech support for things like server configuration, Discord is a better venue.
 Please open an issue only if there is a clear bug with the pack or if you have been asked to by one of the Discord staff.

 **Pack Version:**

+Check if the bug is fixed on the latest version before submitting.
+The latest version is v1.5.

 Replace this text with the version number of the pack, or the commit hash (the letters and numbers between "dev-" and "-snapshot" in the zip you downloaded) if you are doing development testing.
 If you added any additional mods, or changed any configurations from their defaults, please also note that information here.

 **Description:**